 Pura Besakih Great Temple

-Pura Besakih stood out for me as one of the most sacred Hindu temples in Bali.
+Pura Besakih is one of the most famous temples in Indonesia and one of the most sacred Hindu temples in Bali.
 Known as the “mother temple”, Besakih is also the largest, most important and holiest of all Balinese Temples and it has an ancient history, dating back to the 10th century AD.

 The Besakih Temple complex consists of more than 80 temples.
 Many are closed to the public, but I enjoyed strolling through the complex, peaking through the gates and over the walls at the prayer rituals happening inside.
 The main shrine at Besakih is Penataran Agung Temple and there are seven levels within the temple with statues of three main gods, Lord Vishnu, Brahma, and Shiva.